Skip to Content

 The module name or path to be used as the currently installed TypeScript module.
 The value is resolved using the import.meta.resolve() function.

 By default, TSTyche runs type tests using TypeScript currently installed in the project.
-Or, if the path does not resolve, the latest version is used.
-To learn more, see the target option documentation.
+When the path does not resolve, the latest version is used instead.
+To learn more, see the target option.

 Last updated on